- ASUG is the world’s largest SAP user group.

 - Non-promotional information has an anti-SAP bias.
-This is true no matter how inaccurate SAP has been over no matter how large a span of time.
+This is true, no matter how inaccurate SAP has been over, no matter how long a period.

-When asked directly to vouch for previous statements by Hasso Plattner, Bill McDermott, Vishal Sikka, Bill Enslin and others, statements that are now clearly inaccurate, the SAP surrogate swiftly pivots back to why Brightwork is biased.
+When asked directly to vouch for previous statements by Hasso Plattner, Bill McDermott, Vishal Sikka, Bill Enslin, and others, comments that are now clearly inaccurate, the SAP surrogate swiftly pivots back to why Brightwork is biased.

 Saying SAP “Said It”

 According to how ASUG reports, SAP never lies or provides false information about their applications.
 How can ASUG credibly hold this view?
 What evidence is there, aside from ASUG declaring it to be true that ASUG looks out for their member’s interests?

 Virtually all of the global SAP user groups are just like ASUG, with only DSAG for the German-speaking countries challenging SAP when they do things that are bad for customers.
 Now ASUG did not start like this, but it is where they are at this point in their history.

 This is not only ASUG’s approach.
 ComputerWeekly, Gartner, Forbes, Fortune, Deloitte, Accenture, all also do the same thing.
 They simply quote SAP.
 And very rarely question the information.
 And when the data ends being wrong, they don’t go back and explain that SAP previously misleads them.
 That is why none of them can forecast SAP because they are all on the take from SAP.

 Up to this point, I only pointed out that SAP widely missed its forecast of having thousands of live S/4HANA customers by May 2017, as per the officially reported figures.

 However, the official numbers of 850 live S/4HANA customers reported by SAP are also false.